rxue/learning-dirary/books/programming/jvm/java/se/effective-java/3ed/README.md

 * *mutable companion*
 * static factory factory method along with private constructor as replacement of final class to achieve the immutability

+> To summarize, resist the urge to write a *setter* for every getter. **Classes should be immutable unless there’s a very good reason to make them mutable.**

 > always make *value objects* such as `PhoneNumber` and `Complex`, *immutable*.

 **OWN COMMENT**